VicHip blog

 20 September 2023

-At The Royal Children's Hospital's Grand Rounds, VicHip team members showcased their ground-breaking approach to enhancing hip dysplasia care in Victoria.
-During the session, A/Prof Leo Donnan, along with team members Rebecca Collins, Melissa Formosa and Dr Natalie Hyde explained how their streamlined process for clinicians, integrated data systems, stakeholder engagement, and innovative research strategies could significantly enhance the diagnosis and treatment of hip dysplasia.
+At The Royal Children's Hospital's Grand Rounds, VicHip team members showcased their ground-breaking approach to enhancing hip dysplasia care and patient outcomes in Victoria.
+During the session, Associate Professor Leo Donnan and team members Rebecca Collins, Melissa Formosa and Dr Natalie Hyde explained VicHip's streamlined process for clinicians, focus on stakeholder engagement, integrated data systems and innovative research strategies.

 Watch online here ► VicHip: What makes this clinical registry so powerful?